 The oceans are at the heart of our warming planet, with long-term changes underway that are radically altering the marine environment, and threatening species that we treasure locally.
 Unlike plastic pollution and industrial fishing, many of these changes are not so clearly visible to most of us, yet they are even more serious.
 If these changes were more visible, would that strengthen collective ambition to tackle our ocean climate crisis?

-We invite you to join us for a two-part workshop to create a sequence of stories and artworks, celebrating our local marine life whilst also raising awareness of climate impacts on these species.
-As part of the New Zealand International Science Festival, our first workshop will explore some of the latest ocean climate data collected in New Zealand.
-This will be interactive, guided by climate scientist and science communicator, Dr Cathy Cole from the University of Otago.
+Join us for an immersive workshop to create a sequence of stories and artworks, celebrating our local marine life whilst also raising awareness of climate impacts on these species.
+We will explore some of the latest ocean climate data collected both nationally in New Zealand, and locally in Otago, together with data demonstrating vulnerability of our treasured ocean ecosystem.
 We invite you to transform this data into something more powerful, with greater meaning, drawing on your own experiences and knowledge of life in our oceans, from plankton to penguins, snails to seabirds, krill to kina.

-We will showcase the resulting artworks in a published calendar for 2022 that tracks marine wildlife events over the year, whilst also bringing marine climate data to life.
+We will showcase a selection of the artworks in a published calendar for 2022 that tracks marine wildlife events over the year, whilst also bringing marine climate data to life.

 These workshops are part of a University of Otago research project, seeking to understand how immersion in creating artwork about climate data affects participants connection and engagement with that data.